kozeee/OS_Darts/readme.md

 - Component to fetch bars

 #### TODO:

-- Add UI to manage bars (create/delete bar)
+- Add UI to delete bars